 Elder Law Strategies are best accomplished prior to incapacity so decisions can be made and care can be offered to an individual who isn’t able to act on his own anymore.
 With the right planning when physical or mental illness renders a person unable to make choices and communicate or act upon those choices, the individual is protected.
 Sometimes if it’s too late to procure planning because of incapacity, proceedings in court are necessary so the court can determine if the individual truly is incapacitated and should have a guardian appointed to manage personal matters.

-Court proceeding, however, are not necessary in a few situations where an individual is incapacitated.
+Court proceedings, however, are not necessary in a few situations where an individual is incapacitated.
 If advanced planning has taken place or the right documents are procured, the complex and difficult legal process of having incapacity determined and a guardian appointed will not be necessary.
 The incapacitated individual may have created a Durable Power of Attorney for their assets and a Health Care Power of Attorney.
 In this case, with our help, a named agent can take over acting on an individual’s behalf when incapacity happens.
 In this case, depending on the terms in the documents, certain assets may be able to be protected and certain benefits may be obtained.

 What is Involved in Protecting your Loved One, Obtaining the Right Care and Sustaining their Estate North Carolina?

-If there is no power of attorney, court proceedings may need to be initiated in when incapacity is apparent.
+If there is no power of attorney, court proceedings may need to be initiated when incapacity is apparent.

 We suggest that all such individuals receive written documentation from their primary physician to determine if they’re still able to do their estate planning.
 If they are still legally able to do their estate planning then that is always the best course of action.
 Don’t assume that a court proceeding is necessary for your loved one.
 Contact us and let us guide you with the process.